 Do not resuscitate orders (DNR).
 This means medical staff is not to use CPR if your breathing or heart

 You can refuse aggressive medical treatment, but still allow treatment that focuses

 on comfort.
-Such treatment could include antibiotics, nutrition, pain medication,
+Such treatment could include antibiotics, nutrition, pain medicine, and